HobbitJack/Nebulous-ConquestBotMod/README.md

 # Nebulous-ConquestBotMod
-Small BepInEx plugin for the WIP Nebulous Conquest Discord bot
+Small game plugin for the WIP Nebulous Conquest Discord bot.
+Find releases in the Steam Workshop upload.